education.vic.gov.au

 Duty of care

-The NSSP also must comply with the Child Safe Standards and Reportable Conduct Scheme and commit to protect students from abuse or harm, managing the risk of child abuse, providing support to a child at risk of child abuse and responding to incidents or allegations of child abuse in accordance with their legal obligations, including Child Safety Laws.
+The NSSSFSP must comply with the Child Safe Standards and Reportable Conduct Scheme and commit to protect students from abuse or harm, managing the risk of child abuse, providing support to a child at risk of child abuse and responding to incidents or allegations of child abuse in accordance with their legal obligations, including Child Safety Laws.

-School staff also need to take reasonable steps to follow up with the NSSP and, where necessary, the student themselves in relation to any risks.
-For example, it would be reasonable to have direct contact with the NSSP in relation to any critical incident involving a student to ensure that the NSSP has complied with department policies and is providing appropriate support to the student.
+School staff also need to follow up with the NSSSFSP and, where necessary, the student themselves in relation to any risks.
+Schools must make direct contact with the NSSSFSP in relation to any critical incident involving a student to ensure that the NSSSFSP has complied with department policies, legislation and Ministerial Order 1359, and is providing appropriate support to the student.

 Student welfare

-The NSSP is required to keep school staff informed in a timely manner about any student with significant welfare issues or significant behavioural concerns and to regularly report on the support or other assistance being provided to that student.
+The NSSSFSP is required to keep school staff informed in a timely manner about any student with significant welfare issues or significant behavioural concerns and to regularly report on the support or other assistance being provided to that student.

 School staff must: